 Our operations require a wide range of products and equipment.
 In order to reduce our environmental footprint, we must make responsible sourcing decisions in order to reduce negative effects on the environment and human health.

-our customers to engaging, enhancing and contributing to the local community.
+Commitment to community service has been, and continues to be, a key part of McMaster University’s history.
+Our engagement occurs at multiple stages of operations; from serving our customers to engaging, enhancing and contributing to the local community.
 Mobilizing our staff to support and volunteer within the McMaster and local community is essential to our social responsibility commitment.

 Our Community Commitments: